-Most small companies need only one Message Map to tell what they’re all about, and convey their value proposition clearly.
-Bigger companies, such as Fortune 500s we’ve worked with, often need a dozen or more Message Maps to guide communications on a variety of specific topics.
+Most small companies need only one Message Map to tell what they’re all about and convey their value proposition clearly.
+Bigger companies, such as the Fortune 500s we’ve worked with, often need a dozen or more Message Maps to guide communications on a variety of specific topics.

 When you create a full set of Message Maps, they become a company’s single source of truth.
 Over time, people will look to you to find out what is true and what is misinformation.

 Use Message Maps to prepare executives and spokespersons in advance for proactive and reactive communications such as employee meetings and news interviews.
 Create internal and external Message Maps in advance of the need, to anticipate future needs for content in communications, marketing, sales, investor relations, and human relations.